Matt Adams agrees to minor league deal with New York Mets

 New York has NL Rookie of the Year Pete Alonso at first.

-Adams has 11 career homers and 49 RBIs as a pinch hitter, but he was just 3 for 33 as a pinch hitter last year — with two homers and a double.
+Adams has 11 career homers and 49 RBIs as a pinch hitter, but he was just 3 for 33 in that role last year with two homers and a double.

 Adams had a $3 million salary last year, and Washington declined his $4 million mutual option, which carried a $1 million buyout.